Last Updated: May 26, 2015 10:21:24 AM PDT

-Travelers, preparers, and approvers, see an overview on using MyTravel to create trips, request traveler/ vendor account, create payment and report expenses.
+Travelers, preparers, and approvers, see an overview on using MyTravel to create trips, request traveler/ vendor account, create payment, and report expenses.

-Effective April 16, 2012, you can use MyTravel to claim all types of business travel, including when per diem applies for:
+Use MyTravel to claim all types of business travel, including when per diem applies for:

 - Long-term travel (30 days or more)